-- The beginning of our company database to store information about contacts and house plans and plan data.
+- The beginning of our company database to store information about contacts, house plans, and plan data.

 Summer of 1994

-- I left Draw Form after 11 years and worked for my brother Mike (East Lake Homes) drawing plans and helping out with sales.
+- I left Draw Form after 11 years as a Tool Maker and worked for my brother Mike (East Lake Homes) drawing plans and helping out with sales.
 I drew over 400 house plans in the four years I worked there.